Summary

 topicLanguageVersionEnumyes Long-TermThe Kafka topic to which the events should be forwarded.
 See LanguageVersionEnum.

-The returned datatype can provide the unique identifier for the event forwarder, the Kafka topic to which events should be forwarded, and other details.
-Below is a list of parameters you can request, along with descriptions:
+For the results, you can get the unique identifier for the event forwarder, the Kafka topic to which events should be forwarded, and other details.

 ParameterTypeRequiredDefaultStabilityDescription